 If you turned 65 and did not have Medicare Part B as of June 5, 2001, you can keep CHAMPVA without enrolling in Medicare Part B. In this case, you’ll need to use VA facilities for your health care.

-You still have a few Medicare options if you qualify for VA benefits but not TRICARE or CHAMPVA.
+If you qualify for VA benefits, you still have a few Medicare options but not TRICARE or CHAMPVA.
 This is the situation that most people are in and where the most confusion takes place.

 If you plan never to use facilities other than VA, then taking Medicare Part B is not required.
 If you change your mind later, you would be assessed a Medicare Part B penalty for every year that you were eligible for but did not enroll.